International Women’s Day – Interview with Company Bureau Colleagues

 8th March 2023

-Today, we join the world in celebrating International Women’s Day as we recognise and appreciate the achievement that women accomplish every day.
-A focus on gender equity needs to be part of every society’s DNA.
+Today, we join the world in celebrating International Women’s Day as we recognise and appreciate the achievements that women accomplish every day.
+A focus on gender equity must be part of every society’s DNA.
 By challenging gender stereotypes, calling out discrimination, drawing attention to bias, and actively seeking out inclusion, we can close gender disparities and accelerate progress toward a more gender-equal world.

-The theme this year is #EmbraceEquity and we talked to a few of our colleagues about their experiences, how they can further encourage diversity, equity, and inclusion, and what it means to them.
+This year’s theme is #EmbraceEquity.
+We talked to a few of our colleagues about their experiences, how they can further encourage diversity, equity, and inclusion, and what it means to them.

 Sinead Floody